Dorothy Byrne

-Dorothy Byrne is a Scottish journalist, television executive and academic.
-She is the current President of Murray Edwards College, Cambridge.
-Prior to this, she was Editor at Large at Channel 4 Television, where she previously served as Head of News and Current Affairs.

-Background
+Dorothy Byrne (born 1953 in Scotland) is a British television news editor.
+Dorothy was Head of News and Current Affairs at Channel 4 Television for 15 years, during which time her programmes won numerous Royal Television Society, BAFTA and Emmy awards, she was elected a Fellow of the Royal Television Society for her outstanding contribution to television and has won several major television awards including the RTS Journalism Award.
+In 2019, Byrne delivered the prestigious MacTaggart Lecture at the Edinburgh Television Festival in which she criticised politicians for lying and failing to be held to account.
+She served as President of Murray Edwards College, Cambridge, between 2021 and 2025.

+Early life and education

-Byrne was born in Paisley, Scotland, the daughter of Charles and Agnes Byrne.
-She was educated at Layton Hill Convent, Blackpool.
-She studied philosophy at Manchester University (BA Hons) and business studies at Sheffield University (Diploma).
+The daughter of Charles and Agnes Byrne, she was educated at Layton Hill Convent, Blackpool, before reading philosophy at Manchester University (BA Hons), then business studies at Sheffield University (Diploma).

-Professional career
+Career

 Byrne was producer of World in Action (ITV), 1992–95, and editor of The Big Story (ITV), 1995–98.
 In 1998 she was appointed Commissioning Editor of Current Affairs and editor of Dispatches at Channel 4.
 In 2003 she was appointed Head of News and Current Affairs at Channel 4.
 She stepped down in 2020 and was appointed Editor-at-Large of Channel 4 Television.

-From 2005 to 2016, she was a visiting professor at the School of Journalism of the University of Lincoln.
+From 2005 to 2016, she was a Visiting Professor at the School of Journalism of the University of Lincoln.
 Since 2016, she has been a visiting professor at De Montfort University.
-In 2019, she delivered both The MacTaggart Lecture at The Edinburgh Television Festival and the Cockcroft Rutherford Lecture at the University of Manchester.
-In 2020, she was a visiting fellow at the Reuters Institute for the Study of Journalism, University of Oxford.
+In 2019, she delivered both the MacTaggart Lecture at the Edinburgh Television Festival and the Cockcroft Rutherford Lecture at the University of Manchester.
+In 2020, she was elected a Visiting Fellow at the Reuters Institute for the Study of Journalism, Oxford.

-In December 2020, Byrne was elected the sixth president of Murray Edwards College, Cambridge.
-She took up the appointment on 17 September 2021, following the retirement of Dame Barbara Stocking.

-In October 2021 Byrne was awarded an honorary doctorate from her alma mater, The University of Manchester.